Combretum micranthum

 Combretum micranthum is a species of flowering plant in the family Combretaceae.
-It is a shrub known as kinkeliba in Benin, Burkina Faso, Senegal, Mali and the Gambia across multiple regional dialects, where it is often found in tiger bush and on hills in West Africa.
+It is a shrub known as kinkeliba in Guinea, Benin, Burkina Faso, Senegal, Mali and the Gambia across multiple regional dialects, where it is often found in tiger bush and on hills in West Africa.
 It is used for making tea and has uses in traditional medicine, and is used by many West African Muslims during Ramadan to break their fast.
 The name kinkeliba is believed to come from the Fulani language.
 It is referred to as sekhew in the Wolof language and ŋɔlɔbɛ in the Bambara language.

 Uses

 It is used traditionally in Senegal and Mali for fatigue, liver ailments, headache, convalescence, blood disease, weight loss, cancer, sleep problems, and its especially used for fasting by Mourides in Senegal.
 It is one of the plants of power in Nigerian medicine and is used to treat liver disorders, especially in Senegal and Mali.
 Kinkeliba means the "health tree" and the French import kinkeliba and call it "tisane de longue vie" or infusion of long life.